Gone Girl (novel): Part 1

 The narrative alternates between the point of view of Nick and Amy Dunne (née Elliott).
 Nick's narration begins shortly after arriving home on his fifth wedding anniversary to find Amy is missing from their home; there are signs of a struggle.
 Amy's narration comes in the form of her diaries and follows the earlier stages of their relationship.

 The diary entries describe how Amy met Nick in New York City, where they both worked as writers.
 Nick was a journalist who wrote movie and TV reviews, while Amy wrote personality quizzes for women's magazines.
 After two years of dating, they married.
 The couple lived in a beautiful brownstone home in Brooklyn where they were happy.

 In 2009, both Nick and Amy lost their jobs following the Great Recession.
 Amy's parents Rand and Marybeth, meanwhile, had written a successful children's book series called "Amazing Amy," based on Amy's life experiences.
 However, when sales from the books declined and Rand and Marybeth didn't curb their spending, they also started facing financial issues.
 Their solution was to ask Amy for money from her trust fund, which made Nick unhappy.

 Eventually, Amy and Nick relocate to Nick's hometown of North Carthage, Missouri, to care for Nick's sick mother, Maureen.
-With permission, Nick uses what remained of Amy's trust fund to open a bar with his twin sister, Margo or "Go".
+With permission, Nick uses what remains of Amy's trust fund to open a bar with his twin sister, Margo or "Go".
 Nick also finds work teaching journalism at a local college.
 Their marriage deteriorates; Amy describes how she hates being a housewife in the suburbs and resents Nick for making her move.
 Her diary comes to portray Nick as an aggressive, moody, idle, and threatening husband, and indicates that she fears for her life.

 In Nick's narrative, he views Amy as a needlessly difficult, antisocial, controlling perfectionist, and an unwelcome obligation, but he is concerned about her disappearance.
 Nick becomes a suspect in the investigation, led by Detectives Rhonda Boney and Jim Gilpin, and Nick downplays their relationship issues.
 During the investigation, Nick faces intense media scrutiny, exacerbated by his lack of obvious emotion and apparent flippant attitude.
 It is also revealed by Amy's supposed best friend from the neighborhood, Noelle Hawthorne, that Amy was pregnant, which Nick was unaware of.
 Nick has serious credit card debt, which he claims to have been unaware of, and Amy's life insurance was recently increased by Nick, which he claims was her idea.
 It becomes apparent to Nick that his wife had hidden secrets from him.